FHU/2023-os-memes/_posts/2023-04-03-ColtB-locks-meme.md

 ---
-title:
+title:  Race Conditions
-author:
+author: Colt
-image:
+image: Dash-Meme.gif
-chapter:
+chapter: 28
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Race conditions can occur when multiple threads or processes attempt to access a shared resource simultaneously without the proper synchronization.